UMM-CSci-3403-Fall-2018/pre-lab-lab-1-log-processing-M1NN/README.md

 - [ ] See how we can use that helper script to construct HTML/Javascript files that use the Google Charts tools to generate a nice graph.
 - [ ] Experiment a little with regular expressions.

 The *pre-lab* is an *individual* project, but the lab will be done in pairs.
-You should again fork this repository and do your work in your copy.
+You should, again, clone your classroom repository and do your work in your copy.
 You should turn in the URL for your repository in whatever way the instructor requests.

 ## Pre-lab readings and resources